StanfordORB/Stanford-ORB/README.md

   - Output 2: Rendered camera-space normal maps of the test views. (in .npy format)
   - Output 3: Reconstructed 3D mesh. (in .obj format)

-Pack up the paths to all your predictions and the corresponding ground truths in a json file, using the same structure as [this example](./examples/test/mymethod.json).
+Run your model trained with each capture to get the required outputs, Then pack up the paths to your predictions and the corresponding ground truths in a json file, using the same structure as [this example](./examples/test/mymethod.json).

 ### 3.Evaluation